User Score: 14050

 --Tommy Edwards sings "It's All In the Game."

---Domenico Modugno (Italian vocalist) sings "Volare," "The Coffee Song" and "Drunken Donkey."
+--Domenico Modugno (Italian vocalist) sings "Volare" (a.k.a.
+"Nel blu dipinto di blu)," "The Coffee Song" and "Drunken Donkey."

 --Jaye P. Morgan and the Morgan Brothers - "Star Dust."

---Jacquelyn McKeever (musical-comedy star of "Oh Captain!") sings "I Feel Pretty" (song from "West Side Story").
+--Jacquelyn McKeever (from the Broadway musical-comedy "Oh Captain!") sings "I Feel Pretty" (song from "West Side Story").

 --The Broadway company of "West Side Story," with Hank Brunjes (as Riff), perform "Cool" (sequence choreographed by Jerome Robbins).